KaalaAadmi/trading-bot-old/background/og_prd.md

 - Identifies candidates with unmitigated FVGs and imbalance
 - **Immediately stores raw OHLCV data** in the database to reduce latency

-### 2. 📊 Market Data Collector Agent
+- **Market Data Collector Agent**:

-- Cleans, resamples and fills missing market data
-- Can be bypassed if Market Research Agent stores raw data
+  - Fetches real-time OHLCV data for all tracked assets (stocks and cryptocurrencies).
+  - Appends the new data to the `ohlcv_data` table in TimescaleDB.
+  - Runs at regular intervals (e.g., every 5 minutes) using APScheduler.
+  - Handles API rate limits and errors gracefully.

 ### 3. 📉 Technical Analysis Agent